 To set its trap, the Associated Press sent out a false news story.
 It said that on November 27 the Russian warship Fliba had been sunk by a mine with all 450 crew members killed.
 In fact, there was no such ship and certainly no such disaster.
 Only The Globe was the intended recipient of the dispatch and that newspaper was told to “kill” the story.

 In the meantime Jonah J. Goldstein and his partners continued their legal practice.
-In April 1916 the firm was diligently trying to serve papers on the wealthy Albert Gallatin Wheeler, Jr. Wheeler refused to pay his former wife, Claudia Theresa Carlstedt (whom The Times reminded readers was “well known on the musical comedy stage before her marriage) the $12,500 alimony she had been awarded.
+In April 1916 the firm was diligently trying to serve papers on the wealthy Albert Gallatin Wheeler, Jr. Wheeler refused to pay his former wife, Claudia Theresa Carlstedt (whom The New York Times reminded readers was “well known on the musical comedy stage before her marriage") the $12,500 alimony she had been awarded.

-To prevent being served papers, Wheeler refused to leave the Union Club.
+To prevent being served, Wheeler refused to leave the Union Club.
 Goldstein & Goldstein set a “picket guard” outside the club.
 Jonah Goldstein told reporters “This Wheeler is harder to ‘get’ than [Pancho] Villa.”

 It was not the only murder case that Jonah Goldstein would handle in 1921.
 He represented Captain Robert Rosenbluth, charged in the murder of Major Alexander P. Cronkhite in Camp Lewis, Washington in 1919.